jadolfbr/EquiBind/README.md

 success.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference succeeded.\
 output.sdf - contains the conformers produced by EquiBind in .sdf format.

+# Refining the output model

+EquiBind may create clashes in the output models.
+The best way to resolve these is to use Equibind+S(MINA) as seen in the paper.
+SMINA can be installed from [sourceforge](https://sourceforge.net/p/smina/code/ci/master/tree/) Static builds are available for linux an macos.

+The full script used in the paper can be found in issue [#14](https://github.com/HannesStark/EquiBind/issues/15).

 # Reproducing paper numbers